-Comparable, but nevertheless different, is the situation where a Member State is unable or unwilling to ratify.
-The situation of an unwilling Member State is less obvious, but might occur when a Member State had voted against the decision to conclude the agreement, and subsequently refuses to ratify the agreement.
+Comparable, but nevertheless different, is the situation where a Member State is unable or unwilling to ratify an agreement.
+The situation of an unwilling Member State is less obvious, but might occur when a Member State had voted against the decision to conclude the agreement in the Council, and subsequently refuses to ratify the agreement.
 A similar situation may occur after a change of government in a Member State, where the new government sees it as its democratic duty to no longer live up to the obligation to try and ratify the agreement as soon as possible.
-Both situations would result in a violation of a number of EU (as well as international) rules and principles,21 but the Council in the end may be faced with a situation that would be difficult to resolve politically.
+Both situations would result in a violation of a number of EU (and possibly also international) rules and principles, but the Council in the end may be faced with a situation that would be difficult to resolve politically.